 Capital Assets.
-The City of Altoona's investment in capital assets for its governmental type activities as of December 31, 2018, amounts to \$408,934,651 (net of accumulated depreciation).
+The City of Altoona's investment in capital assets for its governmental type activities as of December 31, 2020, amounts to \$404,818,897 (net of accumulated depreciation).
 This investment in capital assets includes land, building and improvements, machinery and equipment, park facilities, roads, highways, and bridges, as well as all assets claimed from the Altoona Water Authority.

-Major capital asset events for fiscal year 2018 included the following:
+Major capital asset events for fiscal year 2020 included the following:

-- Capital assets acquired during fiscal year 2018 included vehicles for the fire, police, and public works departments, as well as a major road resurfacing program. - Repair and upgrade of City buildings and facilities. - Machinery and equipment purchases were made for some City departments.
+- Capital assets acquired during fiscal year 2020 included vehicles for the fire department, as well as a major road resurfacing program. - · Repair and upgrade of City buildings and facilities. - Public works projects designed to maintain stormwater infrastructure and preserve functionality at various recreational facilities throughout the City.